RULES OF THE SENATE

 14-4 When the ayes and noes are being taken, the call shall not be interrupted for any purpose whatsoever and members shall answer the call from their seats, if possible.
 [Ref: Mason's § 121.3]

-14-5 Any member may change his vote on a roll call of ayes and noes only after the call is completed, but only before the vote is closed.
+14-5 Any member may change his vote on a roll call of ayes and noes only after the call is completed, but only before the announced results.
 [Ref: Mason's § 535.6]

 RESTRICTIONS UPON MEMBERS